RihardsT/cloud_project_kubernetes/Keycloak/App_configuration/nextcloud.md

 Security Settings, enable the following options:

-    Indicates whether the messages sent by this SP will be signed.
-[Metadata of the SP will offer this info] Indicates whether the messages sent by this SP will be signed.
+    Indicates whether the <samlp:AuthnRequest> messages sent by this SP will be signed.
+[Metadata of the SP will offer this info]
+    Indicates whether the <samlp:logoutRequest> messages sent by this SP will be signed.
-    Indicates whether the messages sent by this SP will be signed.
+    Indicates whether the <samlp:logoutResponse> messages sent by this SP will be signed.
-    Indicates a requirement for the , and elements received by this SP to be signed.
+    Indicates a requirement for the <samlp:Response>, <samlp:LogoutRequest> and <samlp:LogoutResponse> elements received by this SP to be signed.
-    Indicates a requirement for the elements received by this SP to be signed.
+    Indicates a requirement for the <saml:Assertion> elements received by this SP to be signed.
 [Metadata of the SP will offer this info]

 Check there is a Metadata valid beside the Download metadata XML-Button
 ```